-(1) If a student arrives within 20 minutes of the scheduled exam starting time, he/she is allowed to take the exam.
+(1) If a student arrives within 20 minutes of the scheduled exam starting time, they are allowed to take the exam.
 In such cases, the student should go directly to the classroom and take the exam.

-(2) If a student arrives more than 20 minutes after the starting of the scheduled exam, he/she should immediately bring the delay certificate to the Center for Academic Affairs (Academic Services) on the 1st floor of Bldg.
+(2) If a student arrives more than 20 minutes after the starting of the scheduled exam, they should immediately bring the delay certificate to the Center for Academic Affairs (Academic Services) on the 1st floor of Bldg.
 No.2., have the arrival time checked, submit the delay certificate and then apply for a make-up exam.

-If the student is not sure where to go, he/she should go first to the exam room and follow the instructions of the exam supervisor.
+If the student is not sure where to go, they should go first to the exam room and follow the instructions of the exam supervisor.